andipro123/Vish-21-Tech-Guide/README.md

 Detailed naming convention can be found <a href="#zoom">here</a>.

+### Meeting A and Meeting B

+* There will be 2 Zoom meetings called meeting A and meeting B
+* The tabs will show venue as A5 or B2 or A6 and so on
+* If your venue is A5, you are supposed to join meeting A
+* If your venue is B1, you are supposed to join meeting B
+* You will be allocated appropriate breakout room once you join the correct meeting.
+* To ensure smooth flow, join correct meetings, and **Rename yourself** as per the convention in the zoom meeting

 ### Breakout Rooms
 * Different rooms will be allocated to participants in the Draws.
 * As soon as you **rename** yourself, you'll be assigned a breakout room.